 ABOUT THE SPACE

-The Mutual Aid Disaster Distro is an autonomous space for organizing mutual aid relief efforts in the aftermath of Hurricane Florence.
+The Mutual Aid Disaster Distro is an autonomous space for organizing mutual aid relief efforts in the aftermath of natural disaster.
 Within the warehouse, volunteers can find like-minded friends to work along side with, share initiatives, and help develop projects to support those most affected by the storm.
 Here's what a regular day inside of the distro can look like:

 - picking up supplies and driving out east